OpenInternet/System_Administrator_Guide_Text/en/best_practices/budgeting_for_security/index.md

 #### 4.5 Peer Knowledge Exchange ####

-As you design a security program for your organization, it is a good practice to also share & learn from other organizations experiencing similar risks.
+As you design a security program for your organization, it is a good practice to also share and learn from other organizations experiencing similar risks.
 Creating a safe “peer” space for system administrators working at community organizations, whether at a media outlets and/or human rights organization, to come together and share their knowledge will help you learn about potential threats, steps taken to mitigate them and will serve as an early-warning system for identification of potential threats, allowing you to be proactive in planning against them.

 ###Tools & Templates###